krabhishek7/study-planner.ai/README.md

 Sends encouraging messages: "Great work completing that session!
 You're on track for your exam."
 Detects overload: "You've scheduled 6 hours of solid study today.
 Make sure to take breaks!
 I've added a 15-minute walk for you this afternoon."
 AI's Role (LLM): Generate personalized, context-aware motivational messages.
-3. The Technical Stack & AI Implementation
-Here's a plausible tech stack to build this:

-Frontend:

-Web: React, Vue.js, or Svelte.
-Mobile: React Native or Flutter for cross-platform.
-Backend:

-Python (Recommended): With frameworks like Django or Flask.
-Python has the best ecosystem for AI/ML (libraries like scikit-learn, TensorFlow, PyTorch).
-Node.js: With Express.js.
-Great for real-time features and handling many API calls.
-Database:

-PostgreSQL: Excellent for structured data like users, subjects, and scheduled events.
-Vector Database (e.g., Pinecone, Chroma): If you add a "recommend study resources" feature, you'd use this to store embeddings of articles/videos for semantic search.
-AI Implementation:

-LLM API Calls: You don't need to train your own LLM!
-Use APIs from:
-OpenAI (GPT-4 for quality, GPT-3.5-Turbo for speed/cost)
-Anthropic (Claude 3 family is excellent for reasoning and long context) Google (Gemini models)
-AI Orchestration Frameworks:
-LangChain or LlamaIndex: These Python/JS libraries are essential.
-They help you "chain" together LLM calls, connect them to your database, and manage prompts, making features like "Task Decomposition" much easier to build and maintain.
-Custom ML Models: For features like "Performance Analysis," you could train a simple model using scikit-learn on your backend, hosted alongside your application.

 s